Your Complete Website Audit Checklist

 Related: The New SEO: Why Trust and Expertise Matter More Than Keywords

-Your homepage copy has one job: help the right person instantly understand they’re in the right place.
-The next section of your website audit checklist focuses on optimising your homepage for sales:
+Your homepage copy has one job: help the right person instantly feel like they’re in the right place.
+So, this section of the website audit checklist focuses on optimising your homepage for sales:

 ✔ Clarity